brollup/brollup/README.md

 ![Cube](https://i.ibb.co/KjnGsD7L/cube-text-logo.png)
 Cube is a virtual machine designed to enable bridgeless smart contract execution natively on Bitcoin.
 Providing a fully trustless execution environment with unilateral exit, Cube keeps users in full control of their funds, free from any counterparty risk.

+By combining virtual UTXOs with a symmetric state channel architecture and leveraging Bitcoin DA, Cube integrates Bitcoin payments directly into a virtual machine with global-state.

 > Cube is currently in the early development phase.